Marlin to Marlin Mentoring Program

 Any current undergraduate student may participate in the program.
 Interested students may email any member of The Lighthouse staff to express interest.
 The director of Career Development will then build the connection between the student and the mentor.

-Please email Jessica Harrington, director of Career Development, email@example.com, with any questions.
+Please email Stephanie Billy, Coordinator of Support Services, The Lighthouse, email@example.com, with any questions.